-The following table shows the number and value of the incentive plan awards which vested or were earned for each NEO for the fiscal year ending December 31, 2015, provided that this table does not include the DSUs that the CEO took in lieu of cash for his 2014 annual incentive bonus (payable in 2015).
-No NEO realized any proceeds from the exercise of options during the year.
+The following table shows the number and value of the incentive plan awards which vested or were earned for each NEO for the fiscal year ending December 31, 2016.
+Only one NEO realized any proceeds from the exercise of options during the year.